Noise Levels in Park East, Sarasota, FL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Park East

 Average noise levels for Park East residents, grouped by direction from the center of Park East.
-Southern Park East carries the highest population-weighted average; Northern Park East carries the lowest.
-Just 13% of residents in Northern Park East live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Park East.
+The highest population-weighted average is in western Park East; the lowest is in eastern Park East, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Park East